Illumina/IlluminaConnectedAnnotationsDocumentation/docs/core-functionality/gene-fusions.md

 ## ETV6/RUNX1 Example

 ETV6/RUNX1 is the most common gene fusion in childhood B-cell precursor acute lymphoblastic leukemia (ALL).
-Patients with this translocation are associated with a good prognosis and excellent response to treatment.
+Samples with this translocation are associated with a good prognosis and excellent response to treatment.

 :::info Publication
 Sun C., Chang L., Zhu X. [Pathogenesis of ETV6/RUNX1-positive childhood acute lymphoblastic leukemia and mechanisms underlying its relapse](https://www.oncotarget.com/article/16367/text/).
 Oncotarget.
 2017; 8: 35445-35459